Understanding Turnitin

 Turnitin is text matching software that is used to help understand the originality of work submitted for assessment.

-While Turnitin can highlight issues with plagiarism, that is not what is shown in the report.
+While Turnitin can highlight issues with plagiarism, there is more information available in the final report.

 How Turnitin works

-If the text submitted to Turnitin matches other sources already entered the database, it will be highlighted on Turnitin.
-It is normal to have at least some text matching in Turnitin.
-This does not always mean plagiarism has occurred, and the report will be interpreted by the marker.
+If the text submitted to Turnitin matches other sources already entered in the database, it will be highlighted on Turnitin.
+It's normal to have at least some text matching in Turnitin.
+This does not always mean that plagiarism has occurred, and the report will be interpreted by the marker.

 Turnitin reporting